Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Near-field ULA Codebook Design

-Next, we present an in-depth analysis of the distribution performance of the codewords in Fig. \ref{fig6} to explore the optimal codebook design scheme.
-The blue triangle is the intersection of the quantization intervals of adjacent codewords, located on the same correlation contour line for each codeword.
-The correlation contour line where the blue triangle is situated is the outermost correlation contour line of the four codewords, representing the quantization boundary of the codeword.
-Extending the distribution characteristics to the entire $\alpha$-$\beta$ domain, as shown in Fig. \ref{fig6}, the spacing between adjacent codewords is always symmetrical about the minimum correlation point of the codeword.

-Furthermore, we reveal the relationship between codeword quantization regions and codeword quantization accuracy for individual codewords in the $\alpha$-$\beta$ domain with the constant minimum quantization error.
-As shown in Fig. \ref{fig7}, the quantization area of the codeword is rectangular with uniform sampling points.
-The vertices of the rectangular region are located on the minimum correlation contour line.
-Multiple layouts of rectangular vertices on the minimum correlation contour line constitute quantization schemes with different areas.
-In order to improve the accuracy of codeword quantization CSI, the minimum correlation of each codeword quantization is always expected to be as large as possible.
-Therefore, the target can be mapped as the area of the rectangle enclosed by the four quantization boundaries is the largest on a specific ellipse contour line.
+The most commonly adopted approach to obtain the quantified positions of the codewords is to perform uniform sampling in the $\alpha$-$\beta$ domain, as shown in Fig. \ref{fig:ENISA1}\subref{fig88}.
+And Fig. \ref{fig:ENISA1}\subref{fig7} presents the quantification performance of the codeword $\hat{\mathbf{w}}={\mathbf{b}}(0,0)$.
+The quantization area of the codeword is rectangular.
+A red square at the center of the rectangular quantization area represents the codeword.
+Moreover, each blue triangle represents the intersection of the quantization intervals of adjacent codewords.
+Multiple layouts of rectangular vertices on the quantization boundary constitute multiple quantization schemes.
+In order to improve the quantization accuracy of the codeword, it is always desired that the codeword has the largest quantization area under minimum quantization correlation $c$.
+Therefore, the goal can be mapped as maximizing the area of the rectangle on a specific ellipse.